 On the other side of the coin, SmartMove assures renters that its database is "secure and online," and that their SSN and other personal information will always be kept private.

 In fact, the Fair Credit Reporting Act (FCRA) does give tenants the right to obtain their personal file from a specialty reporting company such as SmartMove and the like.
 This is to ensure that their records are correct and do not have discrepancies.
+To learn more about credit reporting you can check out MyInforms.

 However, Portman admits that data-collecting companies do not always have 100 percent accurate reports.